How Shyam Scored a 525 on the MCAT

 After taking a diagnostic exam, you can think about a study plan.
 I wanted to spend as little money as necessary for the MCAT and make the money I spent count.
 In my view, if I was going to spend money from a prep company for their study plan, that plan must be customizable to my unique needs.

 As I was browsing through all of the popular forums/social media and their countless MCAT study plans, I stumbled upon MCAT Self Prep.
 I started by watching Andrew’s MCAT Launchpad.
-The launchpad walked me through everything from what to study, how to study, what materials to buy, and explained the reasoning behind all of it.
+The launchpad walked me through every MCAT strategy from what to study, how to study, what materials to buy, and explained the reasoning behind all of it.
 And it was all for free!
 The most important thing that the Launchpad and the Create-Your-Own Study Plan did for me was put into perspective the number of hours of studying needed to get my goal score.
 Looking at over 700 study hours was frightening for me at the beginning, but by breaking it down into study phases and laying out what to study each and every week, this plan took a lot of the anxiety away.
 The biggest advantages of the study plan you make is that it is personalized for you based on your diagnostic score, which classes you’ve taken, and if you struggled in them, so you know what to study and how to study it.
 This way, you don’t waste any precious time worrying about if the study plan will work for you.

 Choosing the order in which to study the content modules is entirely up to you.
 That being said, here are a few ground rules: